theme222/WeirdGunGameCalc/README.md

 g++ -Iinclude Caculator.cpp -o Calculator
 ./Calculator > Results.txt
 ```
-You will have to download the json.hpp file from the github.
+You will have to download the json.hpp file from the github and add it to a directory called "include".